3 Beautiful School Spirited Card Designs

 - You Did It Card by Maria Potapovich

 This card it a great way to congratulate a recent graduate.
-The Pop Quiz paper collections has a wonderful set of designed papers that are theme specific but also simply patterned to create a beautiful look.
+The Pop Quiz paper collections have a wonderful set of designed papers that are theme specific but also simply patterned to create a beautiful look.
 Here, you see the designer used calm, subtle colors for the background paper layered with element cutouts from the same collection.
 Also, the layered effect of element cutouts on the card is easily achieved using 3D foam square stickers.
 If you don’t have any, go get some — these little guys add beautiful height and dimension for layering.

 - Check Me Out Card by Maria Potapovich

 This card uses a bit more bold colors.
-But you can see that, again the designer uses a layer technique with the element cutouts for the card.
+But you can see that again the designer uses a layering technique with the element cutouts for the card.
 You can also layer the background papers to create some lift and dimension.
 She even uses real paper clips in this design to add a bit of real touch to the card.
 The colors, patterns, and cutouts may not seem like they can work well together on one project but this collection will surprise you.